onetarek/wp-ad-guru/readme.txt

 == Changelog ==
+= 2.0.3 - February 17, 2019 =
+* Fix: PHP Warnings were being happened when there is no zone created yet.

 = 2.0.2 - February 10, 2019 =
-* Bug fix : content type image : image link was blank in output
+* Fix: content type image : image link was blank in output

 = 2.0.1 - February 9, 2019 =
-* Bug fix : modal popup preview area was overlapping the media uploader modal.
+* Fix: modal popup preview area was overlapping the media uploader modal.

 = 2.0.0 - February 9, 2019 =
 * Initial release including all features of 'WP Ad Guru Lite' and premium 'WP Ad Guru' plugins.